kahst/BirdNET-Analyzer/docs/index.rst

    installation
    usage
    models
+   best-practices
    faq
    showroom

 Introduction
 ------------

-BirdNET-Analyzer is an open-source tool for analyzing bird sounds using machine learning models.
-It processes audio recordings and identifies bird species based on their vocalizations.
+BirdNET-Analyzer is an open source tool for analyzing bird calls using machine learning models.
+It can process large amounts of audio recordings and identify (bird) species based on their calls.

 Citing BirdNET-Analyzer
 -----------------------